 Breathing Space is another great resource that offers free, confidential phone services for anyone in Scotland experiencing low mood, depression or anxiety.
 You can phone on 0800 83 85 87 from 6pm-2am on weekdays, or 24 hours at the weekends.

 For young people, Childline offers support via the phone on 0800 1111 or online.

 Patients are entitled to funded travel to and from services related to their treatment outwith the NHS Greater Glasgow and Clyde area.

-If you have booked your own transport we can reimburse the cost of travel (please note: this must be the cheapest, most appropriate form or transport and not usually taxi transfer unless the consultant writes that this is necessary).
-We will reimburse the cost of mileage in accordance NHS standards.
+It is not our protocol, but if you do need to book your own transport due to special circumstances, then we can reimburse the cost of travel (please note: this must be the cheapest, most appropriate form of transport and not usually taxi transfer unless the consultant writes that this is necessary).
+We will reimburse the cost of mileage in accordance with NHS standards.

 All receipts must be produced and we can accept all paperwork via email.
-Please note that it can take up to six weeks to receive a cheque in the mail for reimbursements from the time of processing.
+Please note that it can take up to six weeks from the time of processing to receive a cheque in the mail for reimbursements.

 NHS Lothian and NHS Greater Glasgow & Clyde are conducting research on the topic of health and wellbeing, to help towards improving services for LGBT+ people.
 Information about the research and how to take part is available here.